Updated on November 23, 2023

 Why Do People Self-Medicate?

-This theory explains why someone living with social anxiety may choose to use alcohol for its calming and sedating effects.
+Someone living with social anxiety may use alcohol for its calming and sedating effects.
+Meanwhile, approximately 20% of people with PTSD use substances to relieve their symptoms.

 • Availability of medications at home

-• A lack of time to seek proper medical care
+• The lack of time to seek proper medical care

 • Hiding or denying a condition